Help File: Mark Descriptions

 GOOD

-good condition, an undisturbed mark
+an undisturbed mark

 POOR

-poor condition, a disturbed mark
+a broken, disturbed mark

-Damage or movement excessive for the designated stability &/or accuracy.
+excessive for the designated

 NOT FOUND